Butterfly Meaning and Symbolism

 The Japanese presume that following a butterfly will help to solve any problem.
 A symbol of springtime as well, it signifies womanhood and marriage.
 Taoism parables have described how the Chinese philosopher Zhuangzi (Chuang Tzu) would dream of turning into a butterfly

-In paganism, a butterfly as a totem guide denotes light, joy, and color.
+In Wiccan culture, a butterfly as a totem guide denotes light, joy, and color.
 If one observes the color of butterflies closely, many mysteries of life will be unlocked.